2 Ways to Resign as Trustee in Florida

 Yes.

-Luckily, in Florida, there are 2 ways to resign as a trustee.
+Luckily, there are 2 ways to resign as a trustee in Florida.

 The first way a trustee may resign his/her position depends on the wording of the trust instrument.

 This one is straightforward.
 Read the trust instrument.
-Quite often the trust terms will provide a procedure that the trustee can follow in order to resign.
-Typically, this will require the trustee to give notice to the beneficiaries, any co-trustees, any new (or substitute) trustees, or those with authority to appoint a trustee if there are no co-trustees or substitute trustees.
+Often, the trust terms will provide a procedure that the trustee can follow to resign.
+Typically, this will require the trustee to notify the beneficiaries, any co-trustees, any new (or substitute) trustees, or those with authority to appoint a trustee if there are no co-trustees or substitute trustees.

 But what happens if there is no procedure specified in the trust instrument?

-Luckily, in Florida, there is another way for a trustee to resign.
+Luckily, there is another way for a trustee to resign in Florida.
 Read on.

 Florida’s recently enacted Trustee Resignation Statute is a mandatory provision of the Florida Trust Code.

-The statute gives the trustee the right to resign and provides a procedure by which to do so.
+The statute gives the trustee the right to resign and provides a procedure.

 The statute allows the trustee to resign either: